-At present, ADOT receives FMCSA funding through the High Priority - Innovative Technology Deployment (HP-ITD) Grant, the New Entrant Safety Audit Grant, the Commercial License Driver Program Information Grant (CDLPI), High Priority - Commercial Motor Vehicle Grant (HP-CMV) and the Motor Carrier Safety Assistance Program (MCSAP), the latter grant is funded through the Arizona Department of Public Safety (DPS).
+At present, ADOT receives FMCSA funding through the HP-ITD Grant, the New Entrant Safety Audit Grant, the Commercial License Driver Program Information Grant (CDLPI), HP-CMV and the MCSAP, the latter grant is funded through the Arizona Department of Public Safety (DPS).
 As ADOT is a subrecipient to DPS, ADOT will provide DPS a copy of its Title VI Program Compliance Plan after submission and approval by FMCSA, annually.

 Currently, ADOT does not sub-award FMCSA funds to another recipient.
-If ADOT were to sub-award FMCSA funds, the following subrecipient compliance and oversight processes would occur:
+If ADOT were to sub-award FMCSA funds, the FHWA subrecipient compliance and oversight process outlined below would be modified to meet FMCSA requirements: